-We may change any of our strategies, policies or procedures with respect to investments, asset allocation, growth, operations, indebtedness, financing strategy and distributions at any time without the consent of stockholders, which could result in our making investments that are different from, and possibly riskier than, the types of investments described in this prospectus.
-A change in strategy may increase our exposure to credit risk, interest rate risk, financing risk, default risk and real estate market fluctuations.
-These changes could adversely affect our financial condition, risk profile, results of operations, the market price of our common stock and our ability to make distributions to stockholders.
+We may change any of our strategies, policies or procedures with respect to acquisitions, asset allocation, growth, operations, indebtedness, financing strategy and distributions at any time without the consent of our stockholders, which could result in our making acquisitions that are different from, and possibly riskier than, the types of acquisitions described in this prospectus.
+A change in our strategy may increase our exposure to credit risk, interest rate risk, financing risk, default risk and real estate market fluctuations.
+Furthermore, a change in our asset allocation could result in our making acquisitions in asset categories different from those described in this prospectus.
+These changes could adversely affect our financial condition, results of operations, the market price of our common stock or warrants and our ability to make distributions to our stockholders.

-Difficult conditions in the mortgage and residential real estate markets, the financial markets and the economy generally may cause the market value of our RMBS assets to decline, and we do not expect these conditions to improve in the near future.
+Difficult conditions in the mortgage and residential real estate markets may cause us to experience market losses related to our holdings, and we do not expect these conditions to improve in the near future.

-Our results of operations are materially affected by conditions in the mortgage and residential real estate markets, the financial markets and the economy generally.
-Recently, concerns about the mortgage market and a declining real estate market, as well as inflation, energy costs, geopolitical issues and the availability and cost of credit, have contributed to increased volatility and diminished expectations for the economy and financial markets going forward.
-The mortgage market has been adversely affected by the tightening of lending standards and general availability of credit and there is no assurance that these conditions have stabilized or that they will not worsen.
+Our results of operations are materially affected by conditions in the mortgage market, the residential real estate market, the financial markets and the economy generally.
+Recently, concerns about the mortgage market and a declining real estate market, as well as inflation, energy costs, geopolitical issues and the availability and cost of credit, have contributed to increased volatility and diminished expectations for the economy and markets going forward.
+The mortgage market has been severely affected by changes in the lending landscape and there is no assurance that these conditions have stabilized or that they will not worsen.
 This has an impact on new demand for homes, which will compress the home ownership rates and weigh heavily on future home price performance.
 There is a strong correlation between home price growth rates (or losses) and mortgage loan delinquencies.
-The further deterioration of the mortgage market may cause us to experience losses related to our assets.
-Declines in the market values of our investments may adversely affect our results of operations and credit availability, which may reduce earnings and, in turn, cash available for distribution to stockholders.
+The further deterioration of the market for RMBS may cause us to experience losses related to our assets and to sell assets at a loss.
+Declines in the market values of our investments may adversely affect our results of operations and credit availability, which may reduce earnings and, in turn, cash available for distribution to our stockholders.